-In addition to its sustainability efforts, Flexential supports the wellbeing of the planet by enabling its customers’ critical missions.
+In addition to its sustainability efforts, Flexential supports the well-being of the planet by enabling its customers’ critical missions.
 Many of Flexential’s customers are doing vital work that benefits humanity and the Earth.
-One customer relies on Flexential’s reliable, high performing environment to run DNA sequencing to help find cures and treatments for COVID-19, cancer and other illnesses.
-By supporting the capabilities of customers that make a difference in the health and wellbeing of the world—and doing it in a highly efficient way—Flexential is able to be a good steward of the planet.
+One customer relies on Flexential reliable, high-performing environments to run DNA sequencing to help find cures and treatments for COVID-19, cancer, and other illnesses.
+By supporting the capabilities of customers that make a difference in the health and well-being of the world—and doing it in a highly efficient way—Flexential is able to be a good steward of the planet.

-Most importantly, Flexential’s sustainability strategy is a continually evolving and strengthening endeavor that embraces new technologies and efforts to make a lasting and discernable difference in the world.
+Most importantly, the Flexential Environmental, Social & Governance strategy is a continually evolving and strengthening endeavor that embraces new technologies and efforts to make a lasting and discernable difference in the world.